1999 Pacific typhoon season: Tropical Storm Zia

 The JTWC began to track a disturbance in a monsoon trough to the west of the Marianas Islands on September 11.
 The disturbance moved to the north without any significant development until September 13, when the outflow of the system markedly improved and it soon developed into a tropical depression to the east of Okinawa.
 The depression strengthened further becoming Tropical Storm Zia later that day as it approached Kyūshū.
 Zia peaked with 85 km/h winds as it made landfall on the island on September 14.
 The storm turned to the northeast and tracked over Japan and dissipated over central Honshū the next day.

 Tropical Storm Zia brought heavy rain to western Japan, which exceeded 500 mm in places.
 The resulting flooding and landslides prompted evacuations of over 14,000 people and stranded over 1,300 tourists in a Japanese mountain resort.
 Nine people died in Japan as a result of Tropical Storm Zia.
+Damages totaled to ¥2.1 billion (US$18.5 million).